eaescob/spl_converter/README.md

 - Python 3.6+
 - No external dependencies required
 - Datadog account with Security Monitoring enabled (for rule deployment and validation)
+- Splunk Cloud credentials (SPLUNK_USERNAME and SPLUNK_PASSWORD environment variables) when using --url flag

 ## Rule Validation